jorisroovers/gitlint/docs/index.md

 !!! important
     **Gitlint no longer supports Python 2.7 and Python 3.5 as they [have reached End-Of-Life](https://endoflife.date/python).
-The last gitlint version to support python 2.7 and python 3.5 is `0.14.0` (released on October 24th, 2020).**
+The last gitlint version to support Python 2.7 and Python 3.5 is `0.14.0` (released on October 24th, 2020).**

 ## Features
  - **Commit message hook**: [Auto-trigger validations against new commit message right when you're committing](#using-gitlint-as-a-commit-msg-hook).
 Also [works with pre-commit](#using-gitlint-through-pre-commit).